 The higher number of documents you have, the more errors may occur from difficulties in document management.
 Here we have mentioned the most common types of business documents used in Salesforce: proposals, statements of work, quotes, contracts, and invoices.
 We have also covered the pros and cons of managing contracts on Salesforce and document automation solutions.

-You can read more about these topics in these two articles get rid of the boring sales routines, and fast contract process to delight you and your customers
+You can read more about these topics in these articles get rid of the boring sales routines, fast contract process to delight you and your customers.

 As such, Salesforce native built-in modules have a number of shortcomings in document management and collaboration features themselves.
 Nonetheless, Documill (Salesforce Application) will support you to speed up and simplify your core sales processes with three essential solutions:

 - Workflow orchestration: Standardize and unify your sales processes for greater efficiency and compliance.

 - Contract collaboration: Invite as many parties to the table as required, both from inside and outside your organization, and collaborate online.

 - Document automation: Avoid time-consuming manual tasks by automating document assembly to sell lightning fast.
 As a bonus, your documents come branded completely in line with your visual guidelines.

 Feel free to book a demo with us.
 We will also help you solve your issues and enhance your document collaboration right in Salesforce.
 If you are a Salesforce Admin, you might be interested in finding the most important certifications for a Salesforce Admin career path.